 - 400ml coconut milk (the carton kind, not tinned), cold

-- Preheat the oven to 180 Celsius degrees (fan-assisted) and prepare three 6 inch round cake tins by brushing with oil.
+- Preheat the oven to 180 Celsius degrees (fan-assisted).
+Then prepare three 6 inch round cake tins by brushing with oil.

 - Sift the dry ingredients together in a large mixing bowl.

-- In a separate bowl, briskly whisk together the wet ingredients (coconut milk, vanilla, oil).
-Once mixed, stir into the dry ingredients in a steady pace and mix until combined into a smooth batter.
+- In a separate bowl, briskly whisk together the wet ingredients.
+These are the coconut milk, vanilla and oil.
+Once mixed, stir into the dry ingredients with a steady pace and mix until it becomes a smooth batter.

-- Divide the batter evenly between the three cake tins and bake in the oven for 30 minutes or until a skewer comes out clean.
+- Divide the batter evenly between the three cake tins.
+Then bake in the oven for 30 minutes or until a skewer comes out clean.

-- Once baked, remove from oven and let cool in the tins for 10 minutes before releasing them onto a wire rack to cool to room temperature.
+- Once baked, remove from oven and let cool in the tins for 10 minutes.
+When cooled remove from the tin and put them onto a wire rack to cool to room temperature.